rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 {% include _toc.html %}

-As its website address shows, https://foundation.zurb.com, it's from Zurb, a web design services firm based in the Silicon Valley since 1998.
+As its website address shows, the Foundation Framework's home page at https://foundation.zurb.com is from Zurb, a web design services firm based in the Silicon Valley since 1998.

 <a target="_blank" href="https://zurb.com/responsive">
-Look at their showcase</a> of websites, web apps, and emails running on a WordPress backend.
-Zurb's publicly named customers include Slack, Asana, Amazon, Disney, and eBay.
+Look at Zurb's showcase</a> of websites, web apps, and emails.
+Some run on a WordPress backend.
+Zurb's publicly named customers include Slack, Asana, Amazon, Disney, eBay, National Geographic, etc.

-Their continuual work for clients with money is why Foundation can legitimately call itself "the most advanced responsive front-end framework in the world."
+Zurb's on-going work for <a target="_blank" href="https://foundation.zurb.com/showcase/brands.html">big brand clients</a> with money is the sustainable business model for continuous improvement.
+That's why Foundation can legitimately call itself "the most advanced responsive front-end framework in the world."

 So if you aspire to be a world-class pro, get on the long path to earn a certification class/test for $500.